 What is Pigmentation?

-The amount and type of melanin determine the colour of your skin, hair, and eyes.
-Sometimes, melanin production can become irregular, leading to pigmentation disorders, which can manifest as either hyperpigmentation or hypopigmentation.
+Pigmentation refers to the colouring of the skin.
+Melanin, the pigment responsible for skin colour, is produced by melanocytes in the skin.
+Moreover, the amount and type of melanin determine the colour of your skin, hair, and eyes.
+Sometimes, melanin production can become irregular, leading to pigmentation disorders.
+As a result, these disorders can manifest as either hyperpigmentation or hypopigmentation.

 What is Hypopigmentation?

-- Infections: Some infections can lead to hypopigmentation as a secondary effect.
+• Infections : Some infections can lead to hypopigmentation as a secondary effect.
 For example, certain fungal infections can cause areas of the skin to lose pigment temporarily.

 What is Hyperpigmentation?